saunders94/JarChess/README.md

 # JarChess

-Thanks for checking out JAR Games' first game, JarChess.
+Thanks for checking out JarChess.
 Currently the game is in development.

 ## Bug Reports